FrogProg09/my-vim/README.md

 | Easy comments | [Vim-commentary](https://vimawesome.com/plugin/commentary-vim) |
 | Theme | [Gruvbox](https://vimawesome.com/plugin/gruvbox) |

 I've tried to make vim more usable and still not bloated.
 Mostly I use vim for some fast and light editing, like fast fix in configs.
-For some heavy projects I prefer lunarvim (still haven't found anything better).
+For some heavy projects I prefer using Zed.

 ![image alt](https://github.com/FrogProg09/my-vim/blob/9a4dcf0d3dbbedc97d19d50aade3a02d7900f2c9/screenshots/vim_show.png)